dylGray/dylGray/README.md

 🌱 A Bit About Me

 I'm focused on learning and applying AI to real-world projects, with a strong interest in how technology can improve people's lives.
-I'm diving into topics like data analysis and full-stack development while sharpening my skills in JavaScript and React.
+I'm diving into topics like UI/UX design and full-stack development while sharpening my skills in JavaScript and React.
 Outside of coding, I enjoy gaming, hitting the gym, fishing, and snowboarding.

 💻 What I'm Up To